7.2 KB · updated 2026-07-06 · md

 <!-- translations:end --> Tesserae can import local AI-agent transcripts and render them as project memory under the static site's sessions/ section.

-This feature is intentionally separate from export-agent-harness:
+This feature is intentionally separate from export harness:

 Privacy model